tapfortap/Documentation/android/integration.md

 - Download the [Tap for Tap Android SDK](https://github.com/tapfortap/Android/archive/master.zip).

-- Unzip the SDK archive and add the following files to your project:
+- Unzip the SDK archive
-    - `TapForTap.aar`

 - If your project doesn't have a libs folder create one and copy TapForTap.aar into it.